Memoir: From the eighteenth century

-Over the latter half of the 18th through the mid-20th century, memoirists generally included those who were noted within their chosen profession.
+Over the latter half of the 18th through the mid-20th century, memoirists generally included individuals notable within their chosen profession.
 These authors wrote as a way to record and publish their own account of their public exploits.
-Authors included politicians or people in court society and were later joined by military leaders and businessmen.
+Authors included politicians or people in court society and were later joined by military leaders and business people.
 An exception to these models is Henry David Thoreau's 1854 memoir Walden, which presents his experiences over the course of two years in a cabin he built near Walden Pond.
+Thoreau's memoir, which emphasized the individual's interaction with nature and independence, became a key work of American literature, especially within Transcendentalism.